rickstaa/stable-learning-control/docs/algorithms/ddpg.rst

 Q-learning algorithms for function approximators, such as DQN (and all its variants) and DDPG, are largely based on minimizing this MSBE loss function.
 There are two main tricks employed by all of them which are worth describing, and then a specific detail for DDPG.

 **Trick One: Replay Buffers.** All standard algorithms for training a deep neural network to approximate :math:`Q^*(s,a)` make use of an experience replay buffer.
 This is the set :math:`{\mathcal D}` of previous experiences.
-In order for the algorithm to have stable behavior, the replay buffer should be large enough to contain a wide range of experiences, but it may not always be good to keep everything.
+In order for the algorithm to have stable behaviour, the replay buffer should be large enough to contain a wide range of experiences, but it may not always be good to keep everything.
 If you only use the very-most recent data, you will overfit to that and things will break; if you use too much experience, you may slow down your learning.
 This may take some tuning to get right.

 .. admonition:: You Should Know

     We've mentioned that DDPG is an off-policy algorithm: this is as good a point as any to highlight why and how.
 Observe that the replay buffer *should* contain old experiences, even though they might have been obtained using an outdated policy.
 Why are we able to use these at all?
 The reason is that the Bellman equation *doesn't care* which transition tuples are used, or how the actions were selected, or what happens after a given transition, because the optimal Q-function should satisfy the Bellman equation for *all* possible transitions.
 So any transitions that we've ever experienced are fair game when trying to fit a Q-function approximator via MSBE minimization.

 **Trick Two: Target Networks.** Q-learning algorithms make use of **target networks**.
 The term

 .. math::

     r + \gamma (1 - d) \max_{a'} Q_{\phi}(s',a')

-is called the **target**, because when we minimize the MSBE loss, we are trying to make the Q-function be more like this target.
+is called the **target**, because when we minimise the MSBE loss, we are trying to make the Q-function be more like this target.
 Problematically, the target depends on the same parameters we are trying to train: :math:`\phi`.
 This makes MSBE minimization unstable.
 The solution is to use a set of parameters which comes close to :math:`\phi`, but with a time delay---that is to say, a second network, called the target network, which lags the first.
 The parameters of the target network are denoted :math:`\phi_{\text{targ}}`.

 In DQN-based algorithms, the target network is just copied over from the main network every some-fixed-number of steps.
 In DDPG-style algorithms, the target network is updated once per main network update by polyak averaging: